Implement two-quadrant chopper (buck-boost converter topology) DC drive

 Drive block is commonly called the

 The speed regulator shown below uses a PI controller.
-The controller outputs the armature current reference (in pu) used by the current controller to obtain the electromagnetic torque needed to reach the desired speed.
+The controller outputs the armature current reference (in pu) used by the current controller to obtain the electromagnetic torque required to reach the desired speed.
 During torque regulation, the speed controller is disabled.

 The controller takes the speed reference (in rpm) and the rotor speed of the DC machine as inputs.
-The speed reference change rate will follow user-defined acceleration and deceleration ramps in order to avoid sudden reference changes that could cause armature over-current and destabilize the system.
+The speed reference change rate follows user-defined acceleration and deceleration ramps in order to avoid sudden reference changes that could cause armature over-current and destabilize the system.
 In order to avoid negative speeds that could induce conduction of the free-wheeling diode, the speed reference has a lower limit of 0 rpm.

 The speed measurement is filtered by a first-order low-pass filter.

 The armature current regulator shown below is based on a second PI controller.
 The regulator controls the armature current by computing the appropriate duty ratios of the fixed frequency pulses of the two IGBT devices (Pulse Width Modulation).
-This generates the average armature voltage needed to obtain the desired armature current and thus the desired electromagnetic torque.
+This generates the average armature voltage required to obtain the desired armature current and thus the desired electromagnetic torque.
 For proper system behavior, the two IGBT devices have opposite instantaneous pulse values.

 The controller takes the current reference (in pu) and the armature current flowing through the motor as inputs.
 The current reference is either provided by the speed controller during speed regulation or computed from the torque reference provided by the user during torque regulation.
 This is managed by the "regulation switch" block.
 The armature current input is filtered by a first-order low-pass filter.